tartley/rerun2/README.md

 # rerun2

-Save *rerun2* on your PATH, and invoke it using:
+Runs a given COMMAND every time it detects filesystem update events in the current directory, or any subdirectory.

-    rerun COMMAND
+    rerun2 COMMAND

-It runs COMMAND every time there's a filesystem modify event within your current directory (recursive).
-For example, it can re-run tests every time you hit 'save' in your editor.
-Or it can re-generate rendered output (html, SVG, etc) every time you save the source (e.g. Markdown or GraphViz dot).

-COMMAND needs to be a single parameter to `rerun`, hence if it contains spaces, either quote the whole thing:

-    rerun "ls ~"

-or escape them:

-    rerun ls\ ~
+For example, it can show you the latest test results in an adjacent terminal every time you save your code from the comfort of your favorite editor:

+    rerun2 pytest

+Or it can re-generate rendered HTML when you save Markdown:

+    rerun2 pandoc README.md -o README.html

+Or call GraphViz to regenerate SVG when you save the .dot source file:

+    rerun2 dot mydiagram.dot -T svg -o mydiagram.svg

+COMMAND needs to be a single command (ie. don't use pipes (`|`), semi-colons (`;`) or boolean operators (`&&`, `||`, etc).
+To give a compound command, use rerun2 to invoke a shell, and pass the compound command as a single string:

+    rerun2 bash -c "ls -l | grep ^d"

 Things one might like about it: